4 simple tips to improve your workspace for better concentration

 3. Get the notifications under control

 Notifications are great for when you’re out on the run and need to keep up with what’s happening back at the office or with clients.
 Other than that, they’re a huge productivity killer you should try to minimize as much as you can.
 Even a simple notification like a text message can make you three times more likely to make a mistake on the task you’re working on.
 Not only does it waste time, it can decrease the quality of your work in just a few seconds.
 Turn off all notifications and schedule a reminder to check email or messages only twice a day.
 You won’t need more than that.

 We’re better at different types of work in different spaces.
 Sometimes, doing different tasks in the same workspace can hinder your ability to concentrate properly for different types of work.
 If you can, determine the different tasks you have to do throughout the day.
 For many people, this may vary between creative/brainstorming work and menial tasks like filling out spreadsheets and replying to emails.
 Compartmentalize where you do these tasks by switching locations depending on what you’re working on.
 You may want to do more creative work in a stimulating place like a cafe, and leave the menial tasks for your desk, where you can bust through it.
 Compartmentalizing will help put you in the right mental place for each task and help you feel more organized.

-These tips helped me turn my home office from just another desk into my own personal productivity haven.
+These tips helped me improve my workspace in my home office from just another desk into my own personal productivity haven.
 It’s amazing how simple changes to the space around you can affect how your brain functions.
 So help it out by trying a few of these tips.